 Abdolghaffar Geldi Nejad

-Gyjak (spike fiddle) player Abdol-Ghaffar Geldi Nejad was born in 1957 in Gonbad-e Kavus.
+Gyjak (spike fiddle) master Abdolghaffar Geldi Nejad was born in 1957 in Gonbad-e Kavus.

 His first encouragement for music was his mother, in which his family, music was hereditary.
-One of his uncles Shadravan Rahman Ismail Zade was a singer, and player of dutar, in which they used to practice together.
+One of his uncles Rahman Ismail Zade was a bagşy, and player of dutar.

-Some of the professors that had the privilege to learn Turkmen music in Iran are Annaberdi Vejdani, Arazmohammad Kalte and Nazarli Mahjubi.
+Some of the professors that he had the privilege to learn Turkmen music in Iran are Arazmohammad Kalte and Nazarli Mahjubi.

-In 1988 with his experience and savings, he managed to assemble a group of talented players and created the Makhtumghuli Pyraghy ensemble.
-This group was one of the first Turkmen music groups that had an important role in preserving this music with his leadership, Makhtumghuli Pyraghy was able to win the Fajr international music festival award each year between 1988 and 1994.
+In 1988 with his experience, he established and managed Magtymguly Pyragy ensemble.
+This group was one of the first Turkmen music ensembles that had an important role in preserving and promoting Turkmen traditional music with his leadership, Magtymguly Pyragy ensemble was able to win various awards such as the Fajr International Music Festival Best Ensemble Award each year between 1988 and 1994.